 Now here is another important consideration.
 We know now that celery is safe for our chickens, but now our chickens won’t eat the celery!

-Just like people, chickens are individuals who have their preferences and dislikes.
-Celery is made up mostly of water and due to that has an overall somewhat bland taste.
+Just like people, chickens are individuals that have their preferences and dislikes.
+Celery is made up mostly of water and, due to that, it has an overall somewhat bland taste.
 While some chickens may enjoy celery due to its crunchiness, other chickens may be underwhelmed by the lack of flavor.